garrandall/popular-music-data/tracks/we-never-danced-to-a-love-song-the-manhattans.md

 Come on, baby, get real close to me (I wanna dance)
 I wanna dance to a love song (love song, love song)
 I wanna feel...
-Ooh, I wanna feel your body next to mine
+Oh I wanna feel your body next to mine
 You know I wanna dance to a love song (love song, love song) hey I wanna feel...(feel it, feel it)
 You know I wanna feel your body next to mine